nandansn/js-test-projects/README.md

 ### Forms - Form submit event, prevent default , how to get the value.

 - form add event listener for 'submit
-- preventDefault this will prevent the default behaviour of the form.
+- preventDefault this will prevent the default behaviour of the form. default behaviour is sending the data to server and refreshing the page

 ### Local Storage